 September workshop sessions set for both grants

-FREEHOLD, NJ – The Monmouth County Historical Commission (MCHC) has released its 2019 grant applications for both the History Regrant Program and the Historic Preservation Grant Programs and will offer separate workshops to explain the application processes to eligible non-profit organizations or municipalities.
+FREEHOLD, NJ – The Monmouth County Historical Commission has released its 2020 grant applications for the History Regrant Program and the Historical Preservation Grant Program.
+The Historical Commission will offer separate workshops to explain the application processes to eligible, non-profit organizations or municipalities.

 Two types of grants are available through the Regrant Program: General Operating Support for overall costs or Special Project funding for history projects and programs that are open and accessible to the public.

-The deadline to declare your intent to apply for a Monmouth County History Regrant Program is September 24, with the complete application due October 29.
-Historic Preservation Grant applications are due November 5.
-Further information and applications are located at visitmonmouth.com, Departments tab, Historical Commission link.
+The deadline to declare intent to apply for a Monmouth County History Regrant Program is Sept.
+30 with the completed application due on Oct.
+28. Historic Preservation Grant applications are due November 4.
+Further information and applications for the History Regrant Program and the Historic Preservation Grant Program can be found at visitmonmouth.com.

-The workshop for the Monmouth County History Regrant Program is scheduled for 7 p.m., Monday, September 10 in the Hall of Records Annex, Planning Board Conference Room (2nd floor) at 3 East Main Street in Freehold.
-The workshop for the “bricks and mortar” preservation projects Historic Preservation Grants is scheduled for 6 p.m.
-Monday, September 24 in the same location.
-Attendees are encouraged to register via email to Executive Director John Fabiano (email@example.com).
+The workshop for the Monmouth County History Regrant Program is scheduled for 7 p.m. on Monday, September 9 at the Hall of Records Annex 2nd floor in the Planning Board Conference Room located at 1 East Main Street in Freehold.

-The MCHC was established by the Board of Chosen Freeholders in August 1988 for the preservation and conservation of Monmouth County history.
-The Commission’s principal programs provide grants, to maintain historic buildings and support history programming to preserve Monmouth County’s rich and diverse historic legacy.
+The Monmouth County Historical Commission was established by the Board of Chosen Freeholders in August1988 for the preservation and conservation of Monmouth County history.
+The Commission’s principal programs provide grants, maintain historic buildings and support history programming to preserve Monmouth County’s rich and diverse historic legacy.